-The Refugee Advisory Board (RAB) supports the leadership of refugees through their participation in policy development processes that have a direct impact on the well-being of refugee communities with a focus on local integration.
-It consists of 11 members who are refugees.
+The Refugee Advisory Board (RAB) supports refugee leadership through their participation in the policy-making process that has a direct impact on the well-being of refugee communities with a focus on local integration.
+The Council consists of 5 members who are refugees.
 It consists of members from several countries, namely Syria, Iraq and Afghanistan.
 They speak multiple languages, including Arabic, English, Kurdish, Persian, Bulgarian, Russian and Spanish.
 It has been supported and configured by UNHCR Bulgaria.

 Members of the Refugee Advisory Board

 Alan is a Kurd from Syria.
 He has a medical diploma with 2 years of experience as an ophthalmologist.
 He travelled and lived outside Syria for most of his life and when he decided to settle and continue his profession in Syria, the war began.
 He decided to move and since late 2014, he settled in Bulgaria and works in IT-related projects.
 He is passionate about travelling, cooking, and technology.
 Travelling around the world helped him realize that what brings us together is much more than the differences we have among ourselves.
 So let us focus on what could bring us together in the Bulgarian society, and be part of it in order to have a good future for us and for the Bulgarian society as a whole.

 Alias is 37 years old and has many identities.
 He is a refugee, a traveler, a husband, a teacher, a father and maybe your future advisor and friend!
 He loves to travel, read, write, dance, listen to music, meet new people and learn new things.
 His strengths are administration and management, and translation into Arabic, Spanish and English.
 He has many years of experience in teaching Arabic and Spanish at various universities.

 The reason he chose to be part of the Refugee Advisory Board is that each piece of it belongs to some part of the world, and helping others reinforces that spirit and helps the pieces come together.